redhat-openstack/openstack-puppet-modules/README.md

 (default **[61620, 61621]**).

 ##### `opscenter_subnets`
-An array of the list of subnets that are to allowed connection to port 61620 for nodes built with cassandra::opscenter and 61621 for nodes build with cassandra::datastax_agent
+A list of subnets that are to be allowed connection to port 61620 for nodes built with cassandra::opscenter and 61621 for nodes built with cassandra::datastax_agent
 (default **['0.0.0.0/0']**).

 ### Class: cassandra::java

-A class to install a reasonably sensible Java package.
+A class to install an appropriate Java package.

 #### Parameters